-Regex checker
+Regex checker for regular expression syntax

 The Regex Checker prevents, at compile-time, use of syntactically invalid regular expressions.

 A regular expression, or regex, is a pattern for matching certain strings of text.
 In Java, a programmer writes a regular expression as a string.
 At run time, the string is "compiled" into an efficient internal form (Pattern) that is used for text-matching.